-To send flowers in memory of Lulu Mae "Lou" Plummer (Cotnam), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lulu Mae "Lou" Plummer (Cotnam), please visit our Heartfelt Sympathies Store.

 Lou completed high school in Pembroke during the years the 2nd World War was fought.
 Throughout her life she never forgot the sacrifices made by the mostly young men from her high school and she taught her family to be thankful for the freedom won by the many sons of families in the valley (and especially Harold and Royden Cotnam and Alton Thrasher).
 She also regaled her children with stories of bicycling (during mostly good weather) from her parent’s farm in Greenwood all the way to the Pembroke Collegiate, a feat that never ceased to amaze her car-dependent children.
 She went on to complete a business diploma in Toronto and returned to Pembroke as secretary to J Deacon Taylor.